f4hbg/ezChromato/INSTALL.md

 ```
 launch infinite auto acquisition loop with 7 minutes analysis time

+timestamp + autoincremented number are used as filename

-so you can let the machine work by itself and go to the beach :)
+you can now let the machine work by itself and go to the beach :)

 to stop it, minimize the gnuplot windows and ctrl-c the console